Michael Yao is an MD-PhD candidate at the University of Pennsylvania leveraging AI to improve human health.

 self.Outreach

-I am currently working as Vice Chair of the Technology Committee for the American Physician Scientists Association (APSA).
-I am also a Co-Director of Data Science and AI for MDplus.
-At Penn, I am involved in a number of mentorship and outreach initiatives, and serve on the Admissions Committee for the School of Medicine.
+I designed and run a short course on the fundamentals of ML for medical students.
+I have previously served as Vice Chair of the Technology Committee for the American Physician Scientists Association (APSA) and as Director of Data Science and AI for MDplus.
+At Penn, I am involved in a number of mentorship and outreach initiatives and have served on both the Admissions Committee and AI Curriculum Steering Committee for the School of Medicine.

 I am actively involved in Penn's interview and recruitment process for medical school admissions.
 I set aside half an hour a week to meet with current students for pro bono feedback on applications and general college advice, especially for underrepresented students from minority backgrounds.
 If you're interested in connecting, feel free to reach out to me via email or Twitter.